 The first step is to find out if the EPBC Act relates to your activity.

 Start with a self assessment.
-This helps you check which matters we protect and regulate, and gives you some tools to see which rules apply to your project.
+This helps you check which matters we protect and regulate.
+It gives you some tools to see which rules apply to your project.